 What to do if your dog eats garlic

-Whether it’s by sneaking off to nibble at things they ought not be, or being given a food with garlic in it by someone well-meaning but uneducated in what dogs can and can’t eat, there are countless ways your dog could eat garlic and put themselves at risk.
+Whether it’s by sneaking off to nibble at things they ought not to be, or being given food with garlic in it by someone well-meaning but uneducated in what dogs can and can’t eat, there are countless ways your dog could eat garlic and put themselves at risk.

 Luckily, it would take quite a large amount of garlic to put your pet into immediate danger, so if you chance upon your pet helping him or herself to a clove and gulping it all down before you can reprimand them, you won’t need to contact a vet unless your pet shows severe side effects.

 Think vomiting, stomach cramps, whining, extreme fatigue and the like.

 Although garlic is very toxic to dogs, they need to eat a lot of it or have it accumulate in their system over time, for it to become a serious risk.

 If you, therefore, believe your dog has been eating garlic for a long time and is showing some bad symptoms for it, you’re advised to consult your vet.

 Their expertise could see you and your dog being given special supplements or medication that can fight back against garlic toxicity in pets, or you might instead find that your vet issues tablets to help your dog stop from vomiting.